The main classifications of oysters: Pacific and Atlantic. Each grouping is then further broken down to the very shore from which they are harvested.

 - St-Jacques – scallops, swiss cheese, béchamel sauce

-- Goat cheese with a raspberry port sauce
+- Goat cheese with a balsamic glaze and green onions

 - Blue cheese and port